 ★★★★☆ Clacking Skull Swarm (B3) — Great Controller AoE.
 Drop it into a group and watch them deal with the AoE damage, frightened, and confusion conditions each round as the swarm tears them apart.
 The death throes are icing on the cake.

 ★★★☆☆ Vrykolakas Master (B1) — Decent Niche Caster.
 Can cast vampiric touch (×3) and fear (×3).
 Can inflict drained and dominate animals.
-You are summoning this for Children of the NIght to control werewolves and similar creatures, but ask your GM before you try it.
+You are summoning this for Children of the Night to control werewolves and similar creatures, but ask your GM before you try it.

 ★★☆☆☆ Ghost Mage (B1) — Poor Caster.
 An incorporeal flier that can cause fear, has ranks in Arcana and can cast cone of cold, hallucination, phantasmal killer, suggestion, blindness, dispel magic, nondetection, telekinetic maneuver and ray of enfeeblement.
 The DCs are really low by the time you can cast this, so it’s probably not worth it since these are mostly offensive spells.

-★★☆☆☆ Graveknight (B1) — Decent Niche Control AoE.
+★★☆☆☆ Graveknight (B1) — Poor Niche Control AoE.
 Devastating blast does some fair damage if you are lucky on that 1d4.
 You’ll mostly use this against enemies using positive energy, which is more niche than usual for your typical good aligned adventurers, but it does happen.
 It has ranks in Warfare Lore.

 Summon Fiend (Divine)